jonxly/SEhot/README.md

 10. Poke around TMUI like-a-pro, view Network Map, Pool network stats etc
     ![](images/networkmap.png)

-11. Simulate a catastophic outage.
+11. Now its time to simulate a catastophic outage.
     Simple suggestion is to go into AWS EC2 dashboard and stop your Webserver instance
     Confirm that the website is no longer available

-12. Now Lets fix things.
+12. Next, Lets fix things.
     Go back to EC2 dashboard, select your webserver instance > "Launch More Like This"
     Repeat to launch as many as you like (or can afford).
     What do you now see in Network Map?